Higher moments of the pair correlation function for Sato-Tate sequences: Introduction

-Sections \ref{preliminary-estimates}, \ref{2M-V} and \ref{sec:K+L+M} are devoted to proving Theorem \ref{variance_main_theorem_squarefree}.
-In Section \ref{preliminary-estimates}, we review properties and estimates for Hecke eigenvalues which will be required in the study of the second moment.
-In Section \ref{2M-V}, we reduce the second moment of the pair correlation function to several exponential sums, and evaluate each of them.
-In Section \ref{sec:K+L+M}, we bring together all the estimates obtained in the previous section to prove Theorem \ref{variance_main_theorem_squarefree}.
-This addresses the convergence of the second moment of the pair correlation function, as well as the variance.
+Section \ref{2-3M} is devoted to proving Theorems \ref{variance_main_theorem_squarefree} and \ref{r=3 and more}.
+Both these theorems are applications of Theorem \ref{higher-moments-bounds}.
+In particular, asymptotics of the second moment of the pair correlation function as well as the variance are obtained in Section \ref{2M-V}.
+The asymptotic behaviour of the third moment of the pair correlation function is recorded in Section \ref{3M}.

+In Section \ref{conclusion}, we make concluding remarks and leave the reader with two questions motivated by the theorems of this article.